The Central Chimney Braced Frame House – Part 3

 Today the Morrison property is approached by a field access road across from the Belfast Consolidated School.
 It is called the Morrison Beach Road and for many years has been a popular spot for swimming and sunbathing – and mining sand for the roads.
 All the traffic passed right next to the Morrison house and the barn close to it with no objections by the last live-in owner, David Livingstone Morrison (1922-2010), who died on January 9, 2010.
 This blog post is dedicated to his memory.

 The approach to the house is not attractive with its wide heavy truck beaten-down road that touches the house.
 But this photo does show you the typical three bays for the row of small rooms at the back of the house, and the porch/addition, built a bit later, for storage and other domestic uses.

 I should say that I came across this house in 2010 after the last owner had died and the house had been vandalised, hence the mess in the photos of the interior, which date from that time.
-I have not visited the property since that time.

 The owner of the house, I was told by a member of his family, refused the offer of having an electrical line brought down to his house, which was his right.
 Instead, he used oil and naphtha lamps to light the house.
 He did give in to one modern commodity regarding water.
 Next to the house is a pair of perfectly constructed wells lined with finely carved sandstone.
 They are truly a piece of art – a water sculpture.

 Ever ingenious, the last occupant pumped water into the house from one of the wells with a small gas motor connected to a huge steel tank recycled from somewhere, and set up in the cellar, forming a reservoir from which water was obtained by a hand pump.